 That’s what love, or romance if you want to call it, means to me.

 If we have the ability to love another, then we certainly have the ability to be a better human.
 Because life isn’t about being famous or being the best; it’s about quietly struggling to rise above our animal instincts and maintaining a balance between light and darkness.

 Vivienne Vincent grew up in a fairly conservative environment which ironically sparked her interest in unconventional subjects and romance novels.
 As a young girl she became interested in novels from the Victorian era as well as modern day romance.
 She is pretty much obsessed with British and American sitcoms and crime series.
 Look her up on Facebook and Twitter to keep up with her.
 She loves to hear from readers.

 So, I put the question to you as a reader today as well.
 What does the word ‘romance’ really mean for you?
 Is ‘romance’ a driving force in your life?
 How have your beliefs about romantic relationships informed your own relationships?
 Perhaps seeing other couples (parents or friends) were some kind of influence.
 By reading romance novels, does that help to reaffirm things for you?

 If you’d like to participate in this special feature, please contact me at firstname.lastname@example.org and I’ll schedule a spot for you.
 As you can tell from the schedule on the right hand side of the page, we’re getting booked fast, but don’t hesitate to join in!
 You do not need to be a writer or author.
 We want to hear from anyone.
 We’d love to get your take on how you feel about romance, and why you keep reading our books! ♥♥♥

-Thanks again, Tina, for giving us your take on what romance has come to mean to you.
-Lovely! 😀
+Thanks again, Vivienne, for giving us your take on what romance has come to mean to you.
+Awesome! 😀

-Readers, stay tuned for our next special feature on this topic when author Carole McKee visits us on May 25th!
+Readers, stay tuned for our next special feature on this topic when author Rachael Tamayo visits us on June 29th!
 Yay! 🙂

 We’ll have other posts before then, though.